nicktehrany/website/website/content/IN4191 Notes/Lecture6.md

 - **Confusion:** Split the block into smaller blocks and apply a permutation on each block
 - **Diffusion:** Mix permutations so that local change can effect the whole block

-Substitution-permutation implements Shannon's paradigm directly by mixing keys, substituting, and permutation.
+**Substitution-permutation networks** are a direct implementation of Shannon's paradigm by mixing keys, substituting, and permutation.

 _Avalanche effect_ states that a single change in the plaintext must affect every bit of the output, to not find correlations between input bits and output bits.
 In order to have avalanche effect there need to be at least 7 rounds.